sebbdk/onewayup/readme.md

  * add death if you fall too much
  * Add parralax moon
  * add distance traveled/score

-Essentials todo list:
+ * Removed death by falling
  * Gameover screen
  * Startgame screen
  * Quote "i don't wanna live on this planet anymore" when starting game

-	- show a image related to this meem on one of the buildings presented as a "add"
+Essentials todo list:
+ * Better player graphic
+ * More building design

 Tweaks:

+Bugs:
+	Sometimes a extra "ghost" plane appears on the deathscreen..

 Other:
- * add a fuel meter that makes the user favor having speed
-	- too little speed will kill the engine - reconsider
+ * show a image related to this meem on one of the buildings presented as a "add"
  * add bonus mode, hit as many planes as you can!
  * add bonus mode MORE SPEED!